clEsperanto/clesperanto-doc/docs/clesperantoj/usage.rst

 Push
 ~~~~

-The `push` is the transfert from the host to the device.
+Pushing data is the process of transferring from the host to the device.
 This is done using the method `writeFromArray()` of the `ArrayJ` class to write host data to a buffer on the device.

 .. code:: java